 h(t) = (k/λ)(t/λ)^(k-1)

-This is the instantaneous failure rate—given that you’ve survived to time t, what’s the probability you fail in the next instant?
+This is the instantaneous failure rate: given that you have survived to time t, what is the probability you fail in the next instant?

-For cancer, this matters.
-Some cancers have increasing hazard (wear-out).
-Others have decreasing hazard after initial treatment (if you make it past the critical period, prognosis improves).
+For cancer, this is the number that matters.
+Some cancers have increasing hazard (the longer you have it, the worse things get).
+Others have decreasing hazard after initial treatment, meaning if you make it past the critical period, prognosis improves.
+Knowing which pattern applies to your disease changes how you think about time.

 Personal Context

-When you study survival analysis academically, it’s abstract.
-When you’re living it, every curve is personal.
+When you study survival analysis academically, it is abstract.
+When you are living it, every curve is personal.

 I look at Kaplan-Meier plots and see myself somewhere on that curve.
-I work with hazard functions and think: is my k > 1 (getting worse) or k < 1 (if I survive this, maybe it gets easier)?
+I work with hazard functions and think: is my k > 1 or k < 1?
+Am I in the wearing-out regime or the if-you-make-it-past-this-it-gets-better regime?

-The math doesn’t change.
+The math does not change.
 But the meaning does.

 The Irony

 I chose reliability engineering for my thesis before the cancer diagnosis.
-I was studying component failures in series systems—where if any part fails, the whole system fails.
+I was studying component failures in series systems, where if any one part fails, the whole system fails.

 The mathematics I was studying abstractly became uncomfortably literal.